 Access is a shared-ride public transportation service, providing origin-to-destination transportation in small buses for people whose disabilities prevent them from riding Metro buses.
 To use Access, you must first register and be approved for service, a process that can take up to three weeks.

 NEW: Effective Jan.
-17, 2012, Access customers will no longer be able to purchase monthly Fare Deal stickers for use on Access identification cards.
+17, 2012, Access customers can no longer purchase monthly Fare Deal stickers for use on Access identification cards.
 Fare Deal stickers will only be sold to those customers holding valid Fare Deal cards.
 Access customers with valid Access identification cards can still use their Access cards to ride Metro for half-fare.
 Just show the operator your Access ID when boarding to receive a discounted fare.
 Visit the Fare Deal office on Mondays, Wednesdays or Fridays from 8:15 a.m. - 4 p.m. (closed from 12 - 1 p.m.) to get a Fare Deal card.

 The Americans with Disabilities Act of 1990 (ADA) was passed to remove the physical barriers that have kept people with disabilities from fully participating in society.

 The ADA states that Metro's regular bus service should be the primary means of public transportation for everyone, including people with disabilities.
 Under the ADA, Access serves as a "safety net" for only those people who do not have the functional capability to ride Metro buses.
 Disability alone does not qualify a person to use Access under the ADA.

 Access' service area and hours of operation are based on regular Metro service.
 Access service is limited to operation within 3/4 of a mile of regular (non-express) Metro service and within the hours of regular (non-express) Metro service.
 For questions regarding Access policies, please call the Access information line at 513-632-7590.